NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `num` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of structures to be created with these parameters
+- `attached_ramps` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of ramps that should be attached to this platform to allow the performer to climb up to this platform.
+Default: 0
 - `labels` (string, or list of strings): A label or labels to be assigned to this object.
 Always automatically assigned "platforms"
-- `material` (string, or list of strings): The structure's material or material type.
-- `position` ([VectorFloatConfig](#VectorFloatConfig) dict, or list of VectorFloatConfig dicts): The structure's position in the scene
-- `rotation_y` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
-dict, or list of MinMaxFloat dicts): The structure's rotation in the scene
-- `scale` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat) dict, or list of MinMaxFloat dicts): Scale of the platform
 - `lips` ([StructuralPlatformLipsConfig]
 (#StructuralPlatformLipsConfig), or list of StructuralPlatformLipsConfig): The platform's lips.
 Default: None
-- `attached_ramps` (int, or list of ints, or [MinMaxInt](#MinMaxInt) dict, or list of MinMaxInt dicts): Number of ramps that should be attached to this platform to allow the performer to climb up to this platform.
-Default: 0
+- `material` (string, or list of strings): The structure's material or material type.
 - `platform_underneath` (bool or list of bools): If true, add a platform below this platform that touches the floor on the bottom and this platform on the top.
 This platform will fully be encased in the x/z directions by